High Texas Electricity Bills Explained

 Inefficient appliances and lighting

 Inefficient appliances and lighting could be driving up your electricity bill.
 Heating and cooling account for over 30% of residential electricity usage.
 If your HVAC system is old or faulty, it might be wasting electricity.
-Schedule routine maintenance to ensure this appliance is at peak performance.
+Schedule routine maintenance to ensure your climate control is performing at peak efficiency.
+A smart thermostat can also help keep your home’s temperature comfortable and efficient.

 Lighting is one of the next highest consumers in your house, accounting for over 10% of residential electricity usage.
 Consider switching to LED lighting to save up to 75% more electricity than incandescent bulbs.